team-assignments/team-assignments.github.io/docs/index.md

 ---
 title: Summary
-subtitle: "Lists assignments that need to be completed by a group, and allows members to claim them."
+subtitle: "Lists assignments that need to be completed by a group, and allows members to claim them"
 menu: Summary
 order: 10
 ---